slushman/slushman-astro/src/pages/post/installing-parker.md

 ---
 layout: layout:Post
 title: "Installing Parker"
-date: "2016-10-24"
+pubDate: "2016-10-24"
 category: ["Parker"]
-heroAccount: 'teckhonc'
+heroAccount: "teckhonc"
-heroPhotographer: 'T.H.
-Chia'
+heroPhotographer: "T.H.
+Chia"
 description: "If you want to use the CSS analysis tool, Parker, you first have to install it and set it up.
 Here's the six step process."
 slug: installing-parker
 relatedPosts:
   - parker-and-wordpress-theme-development
   - creating-a-baseline-for-parker
   - improving-underscores-stylesheet-using-parker
   - simplifying-wordpress-menu-styling
   - results-underscores-stylesheet
   - parker-wordpress-menus
 ---

 In my [introductory post](/post/parker-and-wordpress-theme-development/), I shared about the CSS analysis tool named Parker.
 In this post, we'll cover installing Parker on your local machine so you are able to analyze your own code.